milan-mal/fullstack-open-22/diary.md

+### 22. 7.
+2023
+- Route handler for getting users.

 ### 19. 7.
 2023
 - Creating users - added tests, split tests for users and notes into "describe" blocks.
 - Debugging tests - they fail on beforeEach (missing MongoDB test donfig in .env).
 - Added module mongoose-unique-validator.
-- /TODO route handler for gettign users.
+- /TODO route handler for getting users.

 ### 17. 7.
 2023
 - 4c Mongoose schema for users, added references to schemas.